White wagtail: In culture

 They have featured on stamps from Bahrain, Belarus, Belgium, Finland, Georgia, Hong Kong, Hungary, Iceland, Iran, Ireland, Israel, Jersey, Kuwait, Latvia, Norway, Poland, the United Kingdom and Vietnam.
 The white wagtail is the national bird of Latvia, and has been often mentioned in Latvian folk songs.

+The pied wagtail has occasionally been called "water wagtail"; and in Ireland "willie wagtail", not to be confused with the Australian species Rhipidura leucophrys which bears the same common name.